DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-1-mentor-materials.md

 Learn how to develop a positive, predictable and safe environment for pupils, by:

 - Giving manageable, specific and sequential instructions
-- Checking pupils’ understanding of instructions before a task begins
+- Checking pupils' understanding of instructions before a task begins
 - Using consistent language and non-verbal signals for common classroom directions
 - Using early and least-intrusive interventions as an initial response to low level disruption